Soft Spot on a Baby’s Head (Fontanelle)

 What Are Fontanelles or Soft Spots on the Skull in Infants?

+Here’s the definition of a soft spot.
 The head is the biggest part of a newborn baby.
 In spite of that, the baby can pass through the birth canal during delivery.
-What allows this smooth passage is a process called moulding during which the fontanelles or the soft spots on the baby’s head get moulded to reduce the size of the baby’s head.
-The soft spots eventually close once the bones of the skull join together and take shape as the baby grows.
+What allows this smooth passage is a process called moulding during which the fontanelles or the soft spots on the baby’s head get moulded to reduce the size of the baby’s head (1).
+The infant soft spots eventually close once the bones of the skull join together and take shape as the baby grows.

 Where Are the Soft Spots Found on the Head?